-Enerjisa Power Generation, a joint venture of Sabanci Holding and E.ON, developed the Bandirma II natural gas-fired combined cycle power plant in the Balikesir province of Turkey.
+Enerjisa Power Generation, a joint venture of Sabanci Holding and E.ON, developed the Bandirma II natural gas-fired combined cycle power plant (CCPP) in the Balikesir province of Turkey.

 The power plant was erected alongside the existing 930MW Bandirma power plant, the biggest natural gas power plant in Turkey.